 Students are able to take their minor concentration through departments in the Faculties of Arts; Business; Science; and Agricultural, Life and Environmental Sciences.
-See §§44.1 to 44.31 for additional specific minor concentration requirements for departments in the Faculty of Arts.
-See §193.1.3(3) for additional specific minor requirements for departments in the Faculty of Science.
-Students may choose to take a series of recommended options in the Faculty of Physical Education and Recreation (in lieu of a minor).
+See §§44.1 to 44.33 for additional specific minor concentration requirements for departments in the Faculty of Arts.
+See §193.3 for additional specific minor requirements for departments in the Faculty of Science.